-- Tested the appropriateness of the model used by management. - Evaluated the reasonableness of the discount rate and inflation rate assumptions by comparing them to independent data sources. - Tested the mathematical accuracy of the site reclamation and closure provision.
+- Tested the appropriateness of the model used by management. - Tested the underlying data used in management's model. - Evaluated the reasonableness of discount rate and inflation rate assumptions by comparing them to independent data sources. - Tested mathematical accuracy of the site reclamation and closure provision.